A report for the MP of Bokora County Karamojaland, Hon Achia Terence.

 Bazil Muya https://www.facebook.com/bazil.muya

-who acted as translators and helped to collect and edit this information.
+who acted as translators and helped to collect and edit this information in 2007.

-This report was the beginning of a four year stint in Uganda, which ended with an animated documentary about the Karamajong.
+This report was the beginning of a four year stint in Uganda, which ended with an animated documentary about child trafficking of the Karamajong.

 Watch the full length film here: